Bestaford/bstorage/README.md

-# bstorage
+# bStorage

-(WIP) Telegram bot for storing and searching photos by tags
+bStorage is a Telegram bot for storing and searching media files such as photos and videos.